rodber/blog/_posts/2020/2020-07-23-hello-chevere.md

 Amazing isn't?
 The Chevere application with routing, controller, cache, hooks and a bunch of static code is performing way faster than a bare `echo "Hello, World!"` and it is doing it with types and data structures everywhere.

 Application runners are _la zorra_, but the caveat is that code for it must address thread safety and many other considerations.
 Not a big deal, I've to change everything anyway and the performance improvement totally worth the effort.
+I'm a [one-man army or not](https://www.youtube.com/watch?t=63&v=ko1q9xy6PLk)?

 ### 🧰 Tooling

 Chevere is a collection of highly opinionated components that provide the basic tooling needed for the changes I require.
 Rather offering an application model or even over simplify things, it focus exclusively in the tools.

-In Chevere is common to bring your own stuff and knowledge, as for me each different need suits its own efficient way to develop and present a software system.
-I don't believe that making fixed application models ease the developers life at all.
+In Chevere is standard to bring your own stuff and knowledge, as for me each different need suits its own efficient way to develop and present a software system.
+I don't believe that making fixed application models ease the developers life at all, I believe that such practice narrows you down.

-I just can't live the idea of a fixed application model.
+I just can't live with the idea of a fixed application model.
 What can I say?
 I like Lego bricks and I hate the little wheels on the side of the bike.

 ### 🛒 A different market

 The current server market offering is great, and it gets better very quickly.

 Developers can provision elaborated systems, in flexible setups at very good prices.
 Also, remarkable PHP software have mature enough to provide the modern tooling needed to go wild with this server offering.
 Projects like [Swoole](https://www.swoole.co.uk/), [RoadRunner](https://roadrunner.dev/) and [ReactPHP](https://reactphp.org/) (just to name a few) are allowing to make it a thing.

 This market and new tooling is perfect for me as it enables me to deliver a more sophisticated software solution.